tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 	- Slip into the rentas hold **stealth encounter**
 	- Natative
 		- temperature drops, thick damp air covers carved walls
 		- Some people have told pearl of
 	-  meet deko
-	- undead encounter
+	- Undead signals (make this an unavop)
 		- this is a result of the years of emaciated bodies
 		- a door rattles as you footsteps approach
 			- incorporeal